copyboy/obsidian.js/README.md

 ## What can it do?

-- Can parse all packets except enchantments, hopefully
+- Parse and compile all packets except enchantments, hopefully
-- Login, without authentication for now
+- Login, complete with authentication
-- Chunk sending, currently only a flat plane
+- Chunk sending, currently only a finite flat plane
 - Players can see each other